 What is a medical science liaison (MSL)?

 Being able to define the MSL role is critical for a successful interview.
-When you get asked this question, use the following answer;
+When you get "what is a medical science liaison" use the following answer;

 An MSL is a member of the medical affairs team within a pharma company.

 An MSL is a non-promotional role.
 The MSL acts as the bridge between the internal pharma company and the external therapeutic environment.
 The role of the MSL is to develop collaborative relationships with key opinion leaders in given therapeutic area and utilise these collaborations and insights gained from these KOLs to execute projects that are aligned to the brand strategy.

 For example, an MSL working on a product that treats breast cancer will interact with key oncologists specialising in breast cancer and leverage these relationships to achieve some of the key strategic objectives of the brand.
 Examples of leveraging these relationships include inviting the oncologists to attend advisory boards, or to speak at pharma sponsored education events or to do a clinical trial with the product in question.

 What is the difference between an MSL and a sales reps?